ben-domingue/HeritHelper/README.md

-this is meant to make some of the work for the SSM paper easier.
+this is meant to make some of the work for the SSM paper easier. here is some example code to compute h2 for bmi with: h1-no covariates h2-just pcs h3-pcs+education

 @@@begin code